TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md.md

     Default is 'n','o','p','q','u','v','w','x','y','z'.
 Alternative could be '0','1','2','3','4','5','6','7','8','9'.
     Cannot use dD rR lL as nKeys in stringlist as they are reserved for delay, repeat, link.
-    Considering alternative choices of w (wait) for d (delay), and x (times) in DoLinkStr() (K) Toggle custom key labels for keys M,S,T 1-24 on/off - use *lm* *ls* *lt* + optional filename that contains 24 key labels seperated by a NULL character.
+    Considering alternative choices of w (wait) for d (delay), and x (times) in DoLinkStr() (K) Toggle custom key labels for keys M,S,T 1-24 ON/OFF - use *lm* *ls* *lt* + optional filename (which contains 24 key labels seperated by a NULL character).
 For example *lt*label1 -> LabelT now has content label1 and keys T1-T24 will have the labels defined in file1 where file1 can have a path before it such as /app1/label1.
-If only one char added after *lm,s,t* such as *lm,s,t*x then the three files FileM,S,T are reset with default custom text files label1,2,3.
+If only one char added after *lm,s,t* such as *lm,s,t*x then the files FileM,S,T are reset with the default custom text filename label1,2,3.
+    When using the Macroeditor make sure the A-D indicator is brown when working with the SCard custom label files and white when working with the Flash custom label files.
+If a label definition filename is added after the *lm,s,t* the custom label enable is always made ON - i.e. normally it is toggled between ON and OFF.

-    Can also use [Cfg][[Opt][ M,S,T ] Custom Label and press Pad (o) to toggle it on/off.
+    Alternatively, use Layout 2 keys [Cfg][[Opt][ M,S,T ] Custom Label and press Pad (o) for ON/OFF.
 Can also send a new custom label filename  by using <m,s,tfilename> via serial port making sure that A-D is brown when sent, i.e it is saved on the SDCard.
 If it is needed on the Flash FS, not SDCard, then copy it to the Flash FS as explained at the end of this section, and then if not needed on the Flash FS delete the file.

     All custom label files can be saved to the SDCard and/or Flash FS's, namely files LabelM, LabelS, LabelT which contains the path as a folder+filename of the file that has the custom key labels - by default this is label1, label2,